swoichha/CISC-5597-DistributedSystems/README.md

 B_wins: Simulates a scenario for two proposers where the second node (B) wins a proposal(slide 23)

+BB_wins: Simulates Simulates a scenario for two proposers where the second node (B) wins a proposal(slide 24)

+livelock: Simulates a scenario for two proposers where the second node (B) wins a proposal(slide 25)

-Restart: Resets all nodes to their initial states.
+restart: Resets all nodes to their initial states.

 2. Server: